-After the second World War following a period of fairly informal organisation, Ski School Wengen was formed into a cooperative society in 1947.
+After the second World War, following a period of fairly informal organisation, Ski School Wengen was formed into a cooperative society in 1947.

 In 1955 the first public display of skiing styles took place, giving spectators an insight into the technical demands of ski instruction.
-During our high season in February we still hold this weekly event now called Snow Show.
+During our high season in February we still hold this weekly event now called the Snow Show.

-In 1990 Ski School Wengen comprised 26 Cooperative members and employed between 55 and 70 snowsport instructors during the Christmas and New Year period.
+In 1990 Ski School Wengen comprised 26 cooperative members and employed between 55 and 70 Snowsport Instructors during the Christmas and New Year period.

-Today Ski School Wengen has 17 Cooperative members and employs up to 140 Snowsport instructors during high season.
+Today Ski School Wengen has 17 cooperative members and employs up to 140 Snowsport Instructors during high season.
 Ski School Wengen is one of the most important local employers.